Nonlocal diffusion and applications: Water wave model

 In our model, the water is incompressible, thus $\text{div } v=0 $ in $\Rn \times (0,1)$.
 Furthermore, on the bottom of sea (since water cannot penetrate into the sand), the velocity has only a non-null horizontal component, hence $v_y(x,1)=0$.
 Also, in our model we assume that there are no vortices: at a mathematical level, this gives that~$v$ is irrotational, thus we may write it as the gradient of a function $U \colon \R^{n+1} \to \R$.
+This says that the vertical component of the velocity at the surface of the sea is $ v_y(x,0)=\partial_y U(x,0)$.
 We are led to the problem

 Let $\mathcal {L}$ be, as before, the operator $\mathcal{L}u(x):=-\partial_yU(x,0)$.
 We solve the problem \eqref{ww} by using the Fourier transform and, up to a normalization factor, we obtain that

 Notice that for large frequencies $\xi$, this operator is asymptotic to the square root of the Laplacian: